Welcome to the world of Professional Counseling!

-There are several things to consider when seeking out an LPC supervisor: What are your professional goals?
+When seeking out an LPC supervisor, there are several things to consider: What are your professional goals?
 For example, do you want to work for a non-profit, a church, desire to open a private practice?
 Do you enjoy supervision in a group setting or would you prefer a more individualized experience?
 To what measure is the cost of supervision a deciding factor for you?

 Besides having as much fun as possible, my primary responsibility as a supervisor is to insure client safety and maintain ethical responsibility for one's professional practices.
 Regardless of how often one meets for supervision, the LPC intern works under the LPC supervisor's license 24/7.